-All reports and complaints of discrimination and harassment will be promptly investigated and appropriate action will be taken as expeditiously as possible.
+All reports and complaints of discrimination and harassment will be promptly investigated and appropriate corrective action will be taken as expeditiously as possible.
 The parties to the complaint will each have an opportunity to be heard during the investigation, and to provide witnesses and other evidence to an impartial investigator.
-MSM will make reasonable efforts to protect the rights of both the complainant and the respondent.
-MSM will respect the privacy of the complainant, the individual(s) against whom the complaint is filed, and the witnesses in a manner consistent with the School's legal obligations to investigate, to take appropriate action, and to comply with any discovery or disclosure obligations required by law.
+MSM will make reasonable efforts to protect the rights of both the Complainant and the Respondent.
+MSM will respect the privacy of the Complainant(s), Respondent(s), and any witnesses in a manner consistent with the School's legal obligations to investigate, take appropriate corrective action, and comply with any discovery or disclosure obligations required by law.
+Any and all requests for confidentiality will be evaluated on a case-by-case basis and in the context of the school's responsibility to provide a safe and nondiscriminatory environment for the MSM community.